-Scientists realized that ECS is following all the major processes in body.
+Scientists realized that ECS is following all the major processes in the body.
 Influencing functions such as sleep, appetite, cognition, but also in our ability to fight against diseases, and doing so on a cellular level.
-Keyword regarding Endocannabinoid System is keeping the equilibrium or the homeostasis in our body.
+The keyword regarding Endocannabinoid System is keeping the equilibrium or the homeostasis in our body.

 Bring the Balance Back…

-It was discovered that cannabinoid receptors CB1 and CB2 have much larger density.
+It was discovered that cannabinoid receptors CB1 and CB2 have a much larger density.
 Than any other form of cell membrane receptors in our body.
 CB1 receptor – responsive to THC, is predominantly found in the brain, and Central Nervous System.
 It is particularly concentrated in areas that have to do with mediating pain.
 And limbic system controlling the motion, and reward pathways.
-So it has lot influence upon how we relate to food, sexuality, or drugs for that matter.
+So it has a lot of influence on how we relate to food, sexuality, or drugs for that matter.

-CB2 is found in organs connected to protective function like Spleen, Tonsils.
-But also in digestive tract, as in bowels it prevents inflammatory processes.
-CB2 receptors act like parallel immune system and stay relatively inactive in healthy state.
+CB2 is found in organs connected to protective functions like Spleen, Tonsils.
+But also in the digestive tract, as in bowels it prevents inflammatory processes.
+CB2 receptors act like the parallel immune system and stay relatively inactive in a healthy state.
 But when times get rough, that changes.

 For example in brain injury, blood vessels constrict which in effect starves the brain.
-And one of the function of the Endocannabinoid system is to send impulse that promote dilatation of blood vessels.
+And one of the function of the Endocannabinoid system is to send impulse that promotes the dilatation of blood vessels.
 That is to bring back the system to balance.

 The Endocannabinoid System: Critical for Homeostasis